braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 ### E-Commerce Events {#ecommerce}

-If your site sends the standard [e-commerce event][e-commerce] to Google Tag Manager, then the "E-commerce Event" tag type can be used to track each item as a purchase in Braze.
+If your site logs purchases using the standard [e-commerce event][e-commerce] datalayer item to Google Tag Manager, then you can use the "E-commerce Purchase" tag type.
+This action type will log a separate "purchase" in Braze for each item sent in the list of `items`.

-You can also specify which property names you want to include as purchase properties by adding the names to the Purchase Properties list.
+You can also specify additional property names you want to include as purchase properties by specifying their keys in the Purchase Properties list.

-Note: Braze will look within the top level `dataLayer` object, and within the individual `item` that is being logged for any purchase properties you add to the list.
+Note: Braze will look within the individual `item` that is being logged for any purchase properties you add to the list.

 ### Track purchase {#purchases}